raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> 42
 ```

-Let's write a `compose` method for `R` that composes a list of invertible functions and their inversions simultaneously:
+Let's write a `compose` method for `R` that composes a list of invertible functions and their inverses simultaneously:

 ```javascript
 const R = {